Directing - Level 1 & 2

 best actor & actress.

-In order to take Part 2 of this class, you MUST complete Part 1.
+In order to take Part 2 of this program, you MUST have completed Part 1, or

-Level 2 of this class will be the process of mounting a production from
+Level 2 of this program will be the process of mounting a production

 start to finish.
-The first day of class will be on Sunday, April
+The first day will be a production meeting on

 Edward Dennis Fogell